Ragnar Þórhallsson

 Ragnar "Raggi" Þórhallsson (born 6 March 1987) is an Icelandic musician.
 He is the lead vocalist and guitarist, along with Nanna Bryndís Hilmarsdóttir, of the Icelandic indie folk band Of Monsters and Men.

 Early life

-Ragnar attended Fjölbrautaskólinn í Garðabæ, a school in Garðabær.
-Ragnar got his first guitar at the age of 9 but did not start playing until 17.
+Ragnar Þórhallsson was born on 6 March 1987 in Garðabær, Iceland.
+He attended Fjölbrautaskólinn í Garðabæ, a secondary school located in Garðabær.

+He received his first guitar at the age of nine, but did not begin to seriously play the instrument until around the age of seventeen due to initially focusing on visual art and painting rather than on music.
+His early reluctance to perform was also due to strong stage-fright: when he did first perform, he recalled standing at the back of the stage, his face “a fiery shade of red.”

 Of Monsters and Men

-Ragnar joined the band in 2010.
-The band then entered the 2010 annual Icelandic music competition Músíktilraunir, which they won.
-They soon released their debut studio album My Head Is an Animal in late 2011.
-The album charted in multiple regions and the band gained popularity worldwide.
-After the Seattle radio station KEXP broadcast a performance from Ragnar's living room, the band went viral.

-After a successful first album, the band released their second studio album Beneath the Skin in 2015.
+Ragnar joined the band in 2010, and later that year the band won the annual Icelandic music competition Músíktilraunir.

 Ragnar also came up with the band name, Of Monsters and Men.
-He plays the guitar left-handed.